What Makes Termites So Dangerous?

-Step Two, the termites devour the tantalizing bait which they the share with the rest of the colony.
+Step Two, the termites devour the tantalizing bait which they share with the rest of the colony.
 The active ingredient prevents them from reaching maturation.

 Third, the termites, unable to properly molt, are eradicated.
 Once the colony dies, the queen will follow shortly after.
 Leading to…

 Step four, which is protection.
 Once the termites are gone, ongoing bait station monitoring ensures they do not become a problem again.
 The experts at Viking Pest Control recommend using termite bait systems to get rid of termites and keep them from coming back.